v-viksur/architecture-center/docs/microservices/domain-analysis.md

 During this initial phase, you aren't concerned with technologies or implementation details.
 That said, you should note the place where the application will need to integrate with external systems, such as CRM, payment processing, or billing systems.

-After an initial domain analysis, the team came up with the following diagram that depicts the domain.
+After an initial domain analysis, the team came up with the following rough sketch that depicts the domain.

 ![](./images/ddd1.svg)

 - **Shipping** is placed in the center of the diagram, because it's core to the business.
 Everything else in the diagram exists to enable this functionality.
 - **Drone management** is also core to the business.
 Functionality that is closely related to drone management include **repairing drones** and using **predictive analysis** to predict when drones need servicing and maintenance.